 The functional currency of our foreign subsidiaries is the U.S. dollar.
-The majority of our sales is derived in U.S. dollars.
+The majority of our sales are derived in U.S. dollars.
 Our operating expenses incurred by our foreign subsidiaries are denominated in their respective local currencies, and remeasured at the exchange rates in effect on the transaction date.
 Additionally, fluctuations in foreign exchange rates may result in the recognition of transaction gains and losses in our consolidated statements of operations.
 Our consolidated results of operations and cash flows are, therefore, subject to foreign exchange rate fluctuations, particularly changes in the Indian Rupee, British Pound and Euro, and may be adversely affected in the future due to changes in foreign exchange rates.
-Based on a sensitivity analysis we have performed as of December 31, 2022, an adverse 10% foreign currency exchange rate change applied to total monetary assets and liabilities denominated in currencies other than the U.S. dollar would not have a material effect on our net losses.
+Based on a sensitivity analysis we have performed as of December 31, 2023, an adverse 10% foreign currency exchange rate change applied to total monetary assets and liabilities denominated in currencies other than the U.S. dollar would not have a material effect on our net losses.

 Starting in 2023, to reduce the risk that our earnings and cash flows will be adversely affected by changes in exchange rates, we entered into foreign exchange forward contracts to hedge a portion of our forecasted foreign currency expenses denominated in Indian Rupee.
 Gains or losses on these contracts are generally recognized in income at the time the related transactions being hedged are recognized.
+As of December 31, 2023, the total notional amount of outstanding designated foreign currency forward contracts was \$55.8 million.
+The fair value of derivative assets and liabilities as of December 31, 2023, and all related unrealized gains and losses during the year ended December 31, 2023 were not material.

 We do not use foreign exchange contracts for speculative trading purposes and we may enter into other hedging transactions in the future if our exposure to foreign currency becomes more significant.
 We monitor our exposures in other currencies and assess the need to utilize financial instruments to hedge currency exposures on an ongoing basis.